 We talk about Norris Hot springs a lot over here, but that’s just because we love it (and with good reason).
 Beyond the soothing soaking mineral waters, there’s good food to enjoy, and an even better view on the drive there.
 You don’t have to just head there and back on the highway—although the view over to the Tobacco Roots on Highway 287 is one you don't want to miss.
 You can also loop back around on some back country roads if your vehicle feels good about gravel.
 See another (off-highway) side to the area when you take Madison Road.

 Check two slices of Montana small-town life off your list when you take the loop from Cardwell to Pony and back to Three Forks.
 The road out of town links up with 287 south, and then it’s just a quick jaunt to catch Highway 2 past Lewis & Clark Caverns (a nice pit stop for cave tours from May to September).
 After the park, the road takes you through windy Jefferson Canyon where you can ogle the towering limestone cliffs lining the river.
 LaHood Steakhouse checks dinner off the list, just in time to link up with Highway 259 to take you back through Harrison, a quick jump from Pony.
-As the nights lengthen toward the summer solstice, you have time to enjoy the views, along with a brew or two at Pony Bar, before you head back to the Sac.

 North to Helena